MW151 for Cognitive Impairment Due to Brain Radiation Therapy

 You may need to stop taking certain medications, such as short-acting benzodiazepines, chronic NSAIDs, steroids for chronic inflammatory diseases, and Memantine HCl, before and during the trial.
 It's best to discuss your current medications with the trial team to see if any adjustments are needed.

-How does the drug MW151 differ from other treatments for cognitive impairment due to brain radiation therapy?
+What evidence suggests that MW151 might be an effective treatment for cognitive impairment due to brain radiation therapy?

 Vinai Gondi, MD